bkammerling/ak-eleventy/pages/home.md

   - page_section: poetry
     title: Poetry
     id: poetry
-    bgcolor: ffffff
+    bgcolor: "#ffffff"
     cols:
       - body: >-
           Adam is a former UK poetry slam champion.
 He began performing poetry on the slam scene in Brighton and has been gigging regularly for over a decade.
 From the Helsinki Word Festival to Glastonbury Poetry Stage, from Southbank Centre to venues countrywide.

           His forthcoming book, There is a Goldfish, on [Outspoken Press,](http://www.outspokenldn.com/) explores his Jewish heritage and discovers how generational trauma lives in the body and the cathartic potential that exists in contemporary spaces.
 As a producer and artist with the Chill Pill Collective he sold out shows all over the country and regularly hosted The Big One events at The Albany, Deptford.